August 1, 2025

 I am submitting this cover letter and my resume for the position of [position name] at your esteemed organization.
 I wish to take this moment and highlight my soft skills.

 As I stand on the verge of a new role, I cannot contain my excitement for all the amazing ventures.
-I would focus on my goals and will help the company scale new pillars of growth and excellence.
+I would focus on my goals and help the company scale new pillars of growth and excellence.

 Best,